ishapaul/EggTimerTest/README.md

 BDD Approach could be enhanced using Cucumber Step Definitions

 # Tools
-Maven
+1.Maven
-Cucumber-JVM
+2.Cucumber-JVM
-TestNG
+3.TestNG
-Selenium Webdriver
+4.Selenium Webdriver

 # Dependencies
 In order to utilise this project you need to have the following installed locally: